 One Genuine Two-Headed Coin That Is Not an Error

 The United States Mint did produce one two-headed coin on purpose.
 This was not a mistake or a covert operation that happened in the middle of the night.
-The coin was specifically designed with a head on each side.
-The 1905 Lewis and Clark Gold Commemorative Dollar, is the nations only coin to feature two portraits on separate sides.
+The coin was designed explicitly with a head on each side.
+The 1905 Lewis and Clark Gold Commemorative Dollar, is the nation's only coin to feature two portraits on separate sides.
 Capt.
 Meriwether Lewis is on one side and Capt.
 William Clark is on the other.
-The side with the date of 1905 at the bottom and the inscription "LEWIS-CLARK EXPEDITION PORTLAND ORE." is commonly considered the obverse while the other side with the inscription of "UNITED STATES OF AMERICA" and the denomination of "ONE DOLLAR", is considered the reverse.
+The side with the date of 1905 at the bottom and the inscription "LEWIS-CLARK EXPEDITION PORTLAND ORE." is commonly considered the obverse while the other side with the inscription of "UNITED STATES OF AMERICA" and the denomination of "ONE DOLLAR," is regarded as the reverse.